 Action to be taken People involved/Task required Documents issued 9.
 Identify who will take responsibility for the estate.
-Both Executors and Administrators can employ professional assistance for dealing with the estate.
-The NBS can signpost you to reliable professionals. the closest related person will usually become the Administrator.
+This is especially important if probate will be required (see below) because of the legal responsibilities.
+A Will should name Executor(s) to Both Executors and Administrators can employ professional assistance for dealing with the estate.
+The NBS can signpost you to reliable professionals. administer the estate.
+If there is no Will the closest related person will usually become the Administrator or someone they appoint to act on their behalf.
 Call The NBS for advice if the Executors do not want to take on this role or there is difficulty in identifying who should act as the Administrator.